kubeflow/website/content/en/docs/components/pipelines/installation/standalone-deployment.md

 +++
-title = "Kubeflow Pipelines Standalone Deployment" description = "Instructions to deploy Kubeflow Pipelines standalone to a cluster" weight = 20
+title = "Standalone Deployment" description = "Information about Standalone Deployment of Kubeflow Pipelines" weight = 30
 +++

 As an alternative to deploying Kubeflow Pipelines (KFP) as part of the